What is International Women’s Day?

 “Elevating this work through a global movement allows us to come together across experience, difference and borders,” Anderson said.
 “The day also marks a call to action for accelerating gender parity.”

-Learn about why history is important.
+Read about why history is important.

 How Can You Honor International Women's Day?

-Evelyn Berezin invented the computerized typewriter, the National Inventors Hall of Fame reported.
+Evelyn Barezen invented the computerized typewriter, the National Inventors Hall of Fame reported.
 Ida B. Wells was an investigative journalist and early civil rights leader who co-founded the NAACP, said the National Women’s History Museum.
-To commemorate IWD, you can take time to learn more about women's achievements like these, both throughout history and in the present.
+To commemorate IWD, you can also take time to learn more about women's achievements like these, both throughout history and in the present.

 According to Scientific American, The Lost Women of Science Initiative aims to encourage girls to pursue careers in STEM by highlighting the stories of women who have made lasting impacts in their fields.
 If you’d like to learn about more influential women, this could be a good place to start.